base training

 Once you have established a foundation of strength, you can work on your mind-muscle connection to get fast.
 This is also referred to as neuromuscular training.
 Keep in mind that the purpose of neuromuscular training isn’t to bathe in lactate with long and painful intervals.
 Leave that to VO2max training in later training stages.

 Again, neuromuscular training for distance running doesn’t require a dedicated session.
-You can easily include it into a Fartlek run in the form of 100 – 150m strides at 1500m race pace.
+You can easily include it into a Fartlek run as 100 – 150m strides at 1500m race pace.
 Don’t run repetitions too fast for too long, as that builds up lactic acid, which can undermine your aerobic base by destroying aerobic enzymes.

 What’s Next?